-Because few laboratory tasks are without potential exposure to infectious materials, general precautions for handling all such materials have been adopted to minimize exposure.
+Because only some laboratory tasks are without potential exposure to infectious materials, general precautions for handling all such materials have been adopted to minimize exposure.

-Universal precautions, also referred to as Standard Precautions, are observed throughout the laboratory to prevent contact with blood and other potentially infectious materials.
-This means all body fluids are considered potentially infectious and are to be handled in ways to prevent possible infection.
+Universal precautions, also called Standard Precautions, are observed throughout the laboratory to prevent contact with blood and other potentially infectious materials.
+This means all body fluids are potentially infectious and must be handled to avoid infection.
 Therefore, the following rules must be followed: